-D.C., White House officials begin talks on contact tracing efforts after outbreak
+D.C., White House officials begin talks on contact-tracing efforts after outbreak

 The growing spotlight on the White House outbreak has led to a rise in residents seeking coronavirus tests this week, with numbers up at the city’s free testing sites.

-Local leaders and the region’s Democratic congressional delegation sent a letter Tuesday urging the White House to conduct contact tracing and take additional health precautions to halt the outbreak.
+The region’s Democratic congressional delegation sent a letter Tuesday urging the White House to conduct contact tracing and take additional health precautions to halt the outbreak.

 Local leaders have said there’s no indication of a wider outbreak in the region tied to the White House.
 Virginia Department of Health officials said Wednesday that they weren’t aware of any positive cases in the state connected to the outbreak, while Maryland health officials said they wouldn’t disclose such information.

-Officials in Maryland’s Montgomery County on Wednesday urged residents who work in the White House or U.S. Capitol, or who attended the Rose Garden ceremony, to get tested for coronavirus.
+Officials in Maryland’s Montgomery County on Wednesday urged residents who work in the White House or U.S. Capitol, or who attended the Rose Garden ceremony, to get tested for the coronavirus.

-County health officer Travis Gayles said the state’s most populous jurisdiction expects to see an increase in people getting tested and “may very well see an increases in cases secondary to those exposures.”
+County health officer Travis Gayles said the state’s most populous jurisdiction expects to see an increase in people getting tested and “may very well see an increase in cases secondary to those exposures.”

 “We do know that over the weekend, we did have a number of folks reach out to the state and to the local jurisdiction asking where they could get tested, particularly related to rapid tests,” he said during a news conference.